 Community takes on various forms for Victory Farmers.
 It is built on the concept that our work is an invitation to participate, learn, teach and help bridge the divide between veterans and the community at large.

-Community at Victory begins with an introduction, a conversation and active listening.
-Healthy relationships and human connectivity are our number one priority.
+Community integration begins with an introduction, a conversation and active listening.
+Healthy relationships and human connection are our number one priority.
 Each participant, from veteran to neighbor makes up one part of our community.

-Victory Farmers are an integral part of the Kitchen Garden Project, building gardens with low-income people and families in Thurston County, Washington.
-From 2014-2015 veterans built more than 100 gardens in the community.
+Victory Farmers are an integral part of the Victory Garden Project, building gardens with low-income people and families in Thurston County, Washington.
+From 2014-2018 veterans helped build nearly 300 gardens in the community.
 These gardens are providing people with opportunities to increase their health and self-sufficiency by growing good food right in their own backyards.

 Cultivating Community & Leaders

-Victory Farmers are trained in conflict mediation, facilitation, collaborative & multicultural communication, council practice, and Applied Suicide Intervention Skills Training (ASIST).
+Victory Farmers have access to various training, ranging from peer-to-peer support, conflict mediation, facilitation, collaborative & multicultural communication, council practice, to Applied Suicide Intervention Skills Training (ASIST).